Park National Bank (Ohio): First-Knox National Bank

 This affiliate started with the acquisition of First-Knox National Bank in 2008.
 First-Knox National has 13 branches, the main branch is in Mount Vernon.
 They have locations in three of which are located in Mount Vernon, Fredericktown, Loudonville (originally Farmers and Savings Bank), Millersburg, Centerburg, Mount Gilead, and Danville.
 The president of the First Knox division is Bob Boss.
 The main branch is located in Mount Vernon on Public Square and South Main street.

 Richland Bank

 This affiliate started with the acquisition of The Richland Trust Company in 2008.
 Richland has ten branches, the main branch is in Mansfield.
 They have locations in Mansfield, Ontario, Lexington, and Shelby.
 The president of this division is Chris Hiner who is one half of their executive team.
 The other member of the executive team is Frank Wagner who is the executive vice president and a commercial lender.

 Second National Bank

 This affiliate started with the acquisition of Second National Bank in 2008.
-Second National has seven branches, the main branch is in Greenville.
-They have locations in Greenville, Arcanum, Versailles, and Ft.
+Second National has six branches, the main branch is in Greenville.
+They have locations in Greenville, Versailles, and Ft.
 Recovery.
 The president of this division is John Swallow who started with the organization in Newark, Ohio.